AL-dot-debug/nWatch/README.md

 Apache, PHP, PHPCurl

 # Install
+1. Rename nodes-examples.txt to nodes.txt
+2. Delete the example lines
-Add your nodes IPs in nodes.txt
+3. Add your nodes IPs and names in nodes.txt
+4. Save the file, go check your dashboard.

 ![Screenshot](screenshot.png)